 Captain Littleton, in touch with all the teams overnight, flies the shuttle around the various locations on the Earth where the first night’s roll-outs of fungi-mats have completed.
-His plan is to pick the pairs up in the order of where he left them off.
+His plan is to pick the pairs of workers up in the order of where he left them off.

 When they reach the first drop zone, the outside temperature is already approaching the boiling point of water.

 When they get closer, they spot Brett and Bailey and myself resting near the landing spot completely surrounded by the dark fungi growth.
 My little ship, the Intrepid, stands ready nearby.
 Brett stands up, shouts and waves to the approaching shuttle.

 Littleton wastes no time and glides to a smooth landing within a few dozen feet of us and opens the cargo bay.
 The ramp comes down to greet us.

 “K-9, why don’t you get into the Intrepid and follow us?”
 Brett suggests.

 “What about the DNA Depository?”
 I remind them.